 Trips out in the locality as well as further afield

 Financial enterprise is woven into the curriculum and developed through fundraising opportunities such as annual class stalls.
 These also contribute to opportunities to raise money for charity and display acts of kindness within the community e.g. the choir singing in local residential homes for senior citizens.
 Our broad and exciting curriculum is represented in this diagram:

 The practice in Nursery and Reception is directed by the Early Years Foundation Stage curriculum.
-This is a very important stage as it helps each child to get ready for school as well as preparing them for their future learning and successes.
 This curriculum is designed to support practitioners working with children from birth to the age of five, on the premise that children's early years experience should be happy, active, exciting, fun and secure, and support their development, care and learning needs.